 A race of lizard-like humanoid creatures said to have evolved from dinosaurs that live in the Delta Quadrant.
 They seek to control the Solanae Dyson Sphere and the Omega Particles within because of the Doctrine.

-Fantastic Racism: They're not too keen on "mammals," but they don't seem to like any non-Voth species.
+Fantastic Racism: They're not too keen on "mammals".
+Non-mammals they can accept as almost equals.

 Freudian Excuse: The reason why they're not helping us?
 Because we're there.
 Oh, and they're still sore about their encounter with Voyager.